 What is “abuse”?
 (Is actual physical abuse or a direct threat required?)

-The definition of “abuse” is found in Virginia Code Section 16.1-279.1 (when dealing with cases between family or household members) and Virginia Code Section 19.2-152.10 (when dealing with cases between non-family members).
-Both define “abuse” virtually the same:
+In considering whether your case warrants a protective order, take a look at Virginia Code Section 16.1-279.1 (when dealing with cases between family or household members) or Virginia Code Section 19.2-152.10 (when dealing with cases between non-family members).
+The definition of “family abuse,” can be found at Virginia Code Section 16.1-288:

 An act of violence, force or threat that results in bodily injury or places one in reasonable apprehension of death, sexual assault, or bodily injury… Such act includes, but is not limited to, any forceful detention, stalking, criminal sexual assault… or any criminal offense that results in bodily injury or places one in reasonable apprehension of death, sexual assault or bodily injury.